-Fixed points of the linear dynamical system (1) are solutions of the linear equation i.e., they lie at the intersection of n hyper-planes passing through the origin in \mathbb{R}^n .
+Fixed points.
+The fixed points of the linear dynamical system (1) are solutions of the linear equation i.e., they lie at the intersection of n hyper-planes passing through the origin in \mathbb{R}^n .
 Such hyper-planes are defined by the linear equations